endulum/groves-api/README.md

 - `description`: a human-customized string describing the community.
 - `created`: the creation date of this community's record in the database.
 - `lastActivity`: the creation date of the latest post or reply written within this community.
+- `followerCount`: this community's total followers.
-- `_count`: this community's content totals.
+- `postCount`: this community's total posts.

 This endpoint accepts query parameters:

 - `sort`: sorts by follower count (`=followers`), post count (`=posts`), or latest activity (`=activity`) descending.
 - `name`: filters for any communities whose `urlName` or `canonicalName` includes the string provided.

-- `page`: fetches the page represented by the provided integer.
+This endpoint uses cursor-based pagination.
+A cursor "id" is passed into a `before` or `after` query parameter when visiting a previous or next page, respectively.
+Under `links`, this endpoint lists a "next" or "previous" page endpoint if present.

 > `POST /communities` <sub>protected</sub>